busrasoft/new-angular-tour-of-heroes/README.md

   URL way : src/app/hero.ts

   # Create mock heroes
   URL way : src/app/mock-heroes.ts

   - The *ngFor is Angular's repeater directive.
 It repeats the host element for each element in a list.
   - Don't forget the asterisk (*) in front of ngFor.
 It's a critical part of the syntax.
   - Target event : <button (click)="onSave($event)">Save</button>

+  # Use the Angular CLI to generate a new component named hero-detail.
+  - ng generate component hero-detail